HC-85/voice-meal-tracker/README.md

    (See preprocessing/preprocess.py)
    - TODO: explore using separate indexes and weighting.
 6. **Logging**:
-   - _Currently_: simply append lines to `log.txt` as `[timestamp, idx]`
+   - _Currently_: item indices and timestamps are logged to a local SQLite database through Tailscale and sshfs.
 7. **Log Inspection**:
-   - _Currently_: Turn text file to DataFrame.
+   - _Currently_: script displays PrettyTable
-   - TODO: Deploy visualization with a Phoenix webpage or maybe a HuggingFace Space
+   - TODO: Deploy visualization with a Phoenix webpage
 8. **Reinforcement** - *pending*
    - TODO: Allow user to correct entries and use these corrections for reinforcement.

+Other TODOs:
+- Find smaller base image that works with the project (currently using universal).